2006 update

 That's ok.
 Science is all about recognizing that earlier ideas may have been wrong.
 For a long time biologists thought that all microbes causing diseases in humans were bacteria.
 At some point scientists realized that there was another class of microbe more properly described as viruses, and they had to change their ideas about which bug was what.
 We are all better off now as the new classification has clarified meaning and has allowed researchers and health professionals to communicate with each other and the public.
 Astronomers had to revise their classification in light of our improved understanding of the solar system.
 Pluto is now recognized as a large member of the trans-Neptunian population.

-Of course not.
-Pluto was considered a planet for only 75 years, and questions about its planetary status have been raised for more than 10 years.
+Not at all.
+Pluto was considered a planet for only 75 years, and questions about its planetary status had been raised for more than 10 years.
 Compare that to the thousands of years during which schoolchildren were taught that planets revolved around the Earth.
 When scientists demonstrated that planets revolve around the Sun, people had to make very serious adjustments to their ways of thinking.
+But people adjusted.
+And they also adjusted quite well to a solar system with eight planets.
 Some people resisted.
-People are resistant to change, and this resistance is obvious today in discussions involving Pluto.
-Ironically, most non-scientists understand the arguments and do not object to a sensible classification of the planets.
-The most vocal opponents are a small number of astronomers who are thinking emotionally and not rationally about this problem.
-We must try hard to reassure our colleagues that Pluto is a very exciting object even if it is not considered a planet by the IAU.
-Note that Ceres, Pallas, and other objects were considered to be planets in the first half of the nineteenth century.
-People have easily adjusted to their demotion.
+People are resistant to change, and this resistance is sometimes obvious in discussions involving Pluto.
+Most non-scientists understand the arguments quite well and have no problems with the current classification of planetary bodies.

 How did the IAU arrive at its decision?

 On Aug 24, 2006, the assembly of IAU members voted overwhelmingly in favor of a resolution that defines three distinct classes of objects in the solar system: planets, dwarf planets, and small solar-system bodies.
+(The majority was so overwhelming that a count of the votes was unnecessary).
 There are 8 planets in the solar system: Mercury, Venus, Earth, Mars, Jupiter, Saturn, Uranus, and Neptune.
-A dwarf planet is not a planet (A resolution that would have allowed dwarf planets to fall under the umbrella of planets was strongly defeated by the assembly).
-The vast majority of astronomers favored rational arguments instead of emotional arguments.
+A dwarf planet is not a planet, just like minor planets are not planets (A resolution that would have allowed dwarf planets to fall under the umbrella of planets was strongly defeated by the assembly).
+The vast majority of astronomers thought rationally about the problem and did not let emotions cloud their judgment.
 Here is the full text of the resolution that defines a planet in the solar system.

 Is the language of the resolution perfect?

-No, it's not.
+It is not.
 In an attempt to draft a resolution that was jargon-free and understandable to the public, some scientific rigor was lost.
-In particular, the language "clearing its orbit" implies that a planet is the dominant body in its neighbourhood and gravitationally controls its neighbourhood.
+In particular, the language "clearing its orbit" implies that a planet is the dominant body in its neighborhood and gravitationally controls its neighborhood.
 Some people who are unhappy about the planet definition have claimed that Jupiter or Neptune have not "cleared their orbits".
 This reflects a very poor understanding of the resolution and of the science behind it.

 Should we be concerned about the voting process?

-Some people who were unhappy about the outcome organized a petition to protest the decision by the IAU.
-The petition was a collossal failure.
-Only 79 IAU members signed it, some people with no formal astronomy training signed it, and none of the members of the Planet Definition Committee signed it.
+Some people who were unhappy about the outcome of the vote organized a petition to protest the decision by the IAU.
+The petition was a colossal failure.
+Even though the organizers of the petition had access to over 9,000 IAU members, only 79 IAU members signed it, some people with no formal astronomy training signed it, and none of the members of the Planet Definition Committee signed it.
 Among the signatories is someone who believes that the influenza virus emanates from Venus and is blown to Earth by the solar wind.
-Collecting a bunch of signatures from random people cannot be compared to the thoughtful and official decision by the IAU membership.
+Collecting a number of signatures from random people cannot be compared to the thoughtful and official decision by the IAU membership.

 Will the situation change?